kimizhu/CapsToOps0129_AzureRight/CapsToOps0129_AzureRight/v1/Topic/Logging_and_Analyzing_Azure_Rights_Management_Usage.md

 Note that you do not have to download logs using the Get-AadrmUsageLog cmdlet if either of the following applies:

--  You activated Azure Rights Management before January 20, 2016 but did not enable the usage logging feature.
+-  You activated Azure Rights Management before February xx, 2016 but did not enable the usage logging feature.

-- You activated Azure Rights Management after January 21, 2016.
+- You activated Azure Rights Management after February xx+1, 2016.

 ## <a name="BKMK_Interpret"></a>How to interpret your Azure Rights Management usage logs
 Use the following information to help you interpret the Azure Rights Management usage logs.